Preparing for another season of 13 Reasons WhyPosted on 07/06/18 12:44:pm

 As you participate in conversations about 13RW, listen to and gauge how your friend or family member is feeling and respond accordingly.
 If you sense that they are dealing with emotional challenges but are in no danger of harming themselves or others, the most important thing to do is to show them that you’re there for them.
 Check in frequently, and make yourself available to get together or talk.
 If possible, connect them to additional support, such as a trusted coach, counselor, family member, friend, or teacher.

-In an emergency, get immediate support by calling the National Suicide Prevention Lifeline at 1-800-273-8255 or texting the Crisis Text Line at 741741, and call 911 or take your family member or friend to the emergency room for assistance.
+In an emergency, get immediate support by calling, texting, or chating the 988 Suicide and Crisis Lifeline, and call 911 or take your family member or friend to the emergency room for assistance.

 For additional ideas on how to talk to someone in need of help, click here to read one of WISE’s previous posts.